andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-23-gelfands-algebra-chunk-14-polynomial-division-all-the-gory-details.md

 The laws are as follows:

- * If the degree of the dividend is larger than the degree of the divisor the degree of the quotient will clearly be the degree of the dividend polynomial  minus the degree of the divisor polynomial.
+Firstly, if the degree of the dividend is larger than the degree of the divisor the degree of the quotient will clearly be the degree of the dividend polynomial  minus the degree of the divisor polynomial.
 The degree of the remainder may then be undefined (there is no remainder) or it may be anywhere from {% m %}0{% em %} to {% m %}n - 1{% em %} (where {% m %}n{% em %} is the degree of the quotient).

- * If, on the other hand, the degree of the dividend is smaller than the degree of the divisor, the fraction is already proper.
+Secondly if, on the other hand, the degree of the dividend is smaller than the degree of the divisor, the fraction is already proper.
 In this case the quotient is equal to zero and the remainder is equal to the dividend.

 ### The Uniqueness of Resulting Quotients and Remainders
 This is covered in Problem 141.
 The aim here is for Gelfand to show us that the quotient and remainders which we produced via the method he outlined{% sidenote 'sn-id-whatever' "And which I've gone into more detail on in the majority of this post." %} are unique.
 That is to say, the quotient produced is the only quotient in the circumstances, and the remainder is the only remainder.